george-hawkins/arf-drone/notes.md

 It turns out the kit is really just a bundle of two things:

 * The [F450 frame](http://www.dji.com/flame-wheel-arf/feature) consisting of just the quadcopter arms and the top and bottom central plates.
-* The [E305 tuned propulsion system](http://store.dji.com/product/e305-4) consisting of motors, propellars, ESCs and the necessary bolts etc.
+* The [E305 tuned propulsion system](http://store.dji.com/product/e305-4) consisting of motors, propellers, ESCs and the necessary bolts etc.

 It's the propulsion system that makes up most of the cost, the 4 motor E305 variant costs around US$150, while the frame itself costs only $25.
 And it's the propulsion system that's the source of confusion when comparing the F450 ARF kit across sites.